-1. Transcripts of proceedings may be ordered from the realtime reporter assigned to the court.
-Requests for realtime, daily, or hourly copy must be made at least thirty (30) days before the trial or hearing.
-Further details can be obtained from the court.
+1. The A realtime reporter is assigned to the court is Tracy Weir (303-335-3358).
+Transcripts of proceedings may be ordered from the assigned realtime reporter Ms. Weir.
+Requests for realtime, daily, or hourly copy must be made to the courtroom deputy clerk at leigh_roberson@cod.uscourts.gov at least thirty (30) days before the trial or hearing.
+Further details can be obtained from Ms. Weir Roberson.